-Just wanted to do a quick recap of my video here on how to support your kiddo in their high chair so they are more comfortable, fidget less and eat more.
+Just wanted to do a quick recap of my video here on how to support your kiddo in their high chair or seat so they are more comfortable, fidget less and eat more.

 If you’ve ever sat on a bar stool without a footrest, you can relate to a child in a high chair.
 Now imagine trying to sit up straight and eat, with your legs dangling.
 It’s incredibly difficult.
 I wouldn’t last more than a couple minutes without leaning or slouching.
 Same for our kiddos.
 Providing foot support is super important because it gives them a way to support the rest of their body, to sit up straight, feel comfortable and focus on eating.

 Remember, the ideal posture is seated with a 90° (degree) angle at the hips, 90° angle at the knees and 90° angle at the ankles.

 ← Just like this guy, he knows what I’m talking about.

 Most high chairs have no foot support at all.
 I know the IKEA high chair is really popular because it’s small, inexpensive, clean and minimalist.
 I like it too and I thought about getting it for my daughter.
 If you have this high chair, or another that doesn’t have foot support, look into this clever little gadget called the Footsi by Nibble and Rest.

 Here’s what was happening to my daughter.
 Her feet were sticking out over the edge of the seat.
 Her legs weren’t long enough for her knees to bend over the edge.